 Gusztáv Hámos’s The Real Power of TV (1991), Lubdhak Chatterjee’s Aahuti (2019), Lynne Sachs’s A Month of Single Frames (2019) and Vika Kirchenbauer’s Untitled Sequences of Gaps (2020) are some of the prominent works that have been programmed.
 Film scholar Ashish Rajadhyaksha, cinematographer Avik Mukhopadhyay, filmmakers Kamal Swaroop, Katja Pratschke, Qaushiq Mukherjee and Petna Ndaliko Katondolo and artists Appupen, Gayatri Kodikal, Pallavi Paul, Sahej Rahal and Sarbajit Sen are among the speakers and participants of previous editions.
-The TENT Biennale, which was last held online owing to the pandemic, is scheduled to return towards the end of 2022.

 Check out more film festivals here.